kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 ### Task 2- Set up Adatum's Organization Profile

 Throughout the labs in this course, you will role-play by taking on the persona of Holly Dickson, Adatum’s Microsoft 365 Administrator.
 In your role as Holly, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
 In this task, you will configure the required options for Adatum’s tenant.
 Since Holly has yet to create a personal Microsoft 365 user account for herself (you will do this in the next lab exercise), Holly will initially sign into Microsoft 365 using the default Microsoft 365 tenant admin account and password that was created by your lab hosting provider.
-This account is the MOD Administrator account, whose alias is "admin".
-The username for this account is admin@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider); the display name for this account will be MOD Administrator.
+This account is the ODL user account, whose alias is "admin".
+The username for this account is odl_user_<inject key="DeploymentID" enableCopy="false"/>@azurehol1062.onmicrosoft.com; the display name for this account will be ODL user.

 1. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the Client 1 VM (LON-CL1).
 If your VM environment opens with one of the other machines (such as LON-DC1), then switch to **LON-CL1** now.